 Dr. Dale G. Caldwell

 An expert in advising governments on how to improve operations and maximize revenues.
-Dale has served as Deputy Commissioner of the NJ Department of Community Affairs and is currently President of the Educational Services Commission of New Jersey – the largest ongoing shared service entity in state.
+Dale was recently appointed Director of the Rothman Institute of Innovation & Entrepreneurship at Fairleigh Dickinson University.
+He has served as Deputy Commissioner of the NJ Department of Community Affairs and is currently President of the Educational Services Commission of New Jersey – the largest ongoing shared service entity in state.
 As a former Deloitte Consulting senior professional, he is an expert on advising governments how to improve operations and maximize revenues.

 Ronald J Angelo, CMFO